 Locals are able to welcome you and hug you and grab you down to their dances but if you will ever head to this diamond of the Greek sea, please be gentle.
-Be ready and willing to leave the rush of modernity on the plane and if you can, get there by boat, so that you will slowly forget the modern madness and while tasting the flavour of one of the most laid back spirit to be found on earth.
+Be ready and willing to leave the rush of modernity on the plane and if you can, get there by boat, so that you will slowly forget the modern madness and while tasting the flavor of one of the most laid back spirit to be found on earth.

-This land gives birth to people who are among the longest-lived and it’s named among the ‘blue zones’ of our planet: places that don’t know stress and unhealthy lifestyles.
+This land gives birth to people who are among the longest-lived and it’s named among the ‘blue zones’ of our planet: places that don’t know the stress and unhealthy lifestyles.

 Life gets longer and people smile more enjoying what they actually have.

 If you want to get involved, you can visit the Pathways website because they are looking for volunteers all year round.